sebyx07/ruby2sass/README.md

 ### `to_css` Method 🎭

-The `to_css` method compiles your Ruby2sass DSL directly to CSS.
-It accepts two optional parameters:
+The `to_css` method compiles your Ruby2sass DSL directly to CSS:

 ```ruby
 css_output = renderer.to_css(include: nil, compress: false)
 ```

+Parameters:
 - `include`: An array of file paths, strings, or IO objects to be included before the main SASS content.
-This can be used to include variables, mixins, or other SASS partials.
 - `compress`: A boolean indicating whether the output CSS should be compressed (default is false).

 Example with options: